-The SERC CMS, the set of web-based tools that unpins our work, exemplifies the results of this approach.
+Serckit, the set of web-based tools that underpins our work, exemplifies the results of this approach.
 It includes a complete array of tools to support the spread of curricular innovation and excellence.
 These include:

 - Tools for community-driven web-based sharing of best practices.
 From seamless onramps for the faculty member wanting to share a single activity to tools for organizing and disseminating large collections.

 - Workshop and webinar infrastructure that supports the entire process: from registration to evaluation, small group generation of synthesis documents to community building.

 - Online materials review tools that flexibly support a range of different community and expert review processes.